samhh/fp-ts-std/docs/modules/URLPath.ts.md

 ## fromString

-Build a `URLPath` from a relative or absolute string containing any parts.
+Build a `URLPath` from a string containing any parts.

+Absolute URL strings will be parsed as if they were relative URL strings.

 Consider also `fromPathname` where only a pathname needs to be parsed.

 **Signature**